 3. Detailed instructions with clear diagrams so you can learn the basics and the more complex concepts without too much stress.

 4. Informative information on the history of quilting and how today’s quilters are modernizing the craft – these areas show the author off well.

 Wendy Chow is an avid pattern designer in the quilting field, producing many geometric bold designs.
 She lives in New York and is seemingly set on making sure quilting does not die out.
 She represents a young audience interested in this technique and hopes to pass this on to the next generation.
 Apparently this journey began not too long ago – in 2015.
 It was by observing her sisters love of quilting that she herself began to take an interest. her curiosity was sparked and very soon she began to have a go herself.

-We particularly enjoyed her own words on her website: ‘Quilting is an art form that continues to thrive after centuries.
+Wendy says ‘Quilting is an art form that continues to thrive after centuries.
 Today, quilts are not just seen as a utility to provide warmth, but they represent us and our story.
 As a modern quilter and pattern designer, I hope to pass down this creative legacy through my designs.’

 Will you let her pass this story and creative journey onto you?

 According to the book’s back page, newcomers along with those looking to remind themselves of the skills they have previously learned will love this one.
 The only thing which I wish to add, is that this book is a serious teaching guide.
 Do not expect anything frivolous here, this publication has a job to do if we let it!
 Will you let it teach you?